 b) there is another event booked at the venue;

-c) the event conflicts with the City’s core values, vision or strategic goals or adversely impacts on the City’s identity;
+c) the event conflicts with the City of London's Strategic Plan or adversely impacts on the City’s identity;

-d) in the Managing Director’s opinion, event participants and patrons have not been or will not be adequately safeguarded;
+d) in the Deputy City Manager’s opinion, event participants and patrons have not been or will not be adequately safeguarded;

-e) in the Managing Director’s opinion, the security and protection of all venues have not been or will not be adequately safeguarded;
+e) in the Deputy City Manager’s opinion, the security and protection of all venues have not been or will not be adequately safeguarded;

-f) in the Managing Director’s opinion, activities which are contrary to City policies or by-laws, or provincial or federal laws will be conducted or promoted;
+f) in the Deputy City Manager’s opinion, activities which are contrary to City policies or by-laws, or provincial or federal laws will be conducted or promoted;

 g) all regulatory approvals have not been obtained (i.e. alcohol, lottery licence, etc.);

-h) the application was not submitted in a timely manner, as determined by the Managing Director (with the minimum submission deadline being at least two weeks prior to the event);
+h) the application was not submitted in a timely manner, as determined by the Deputy City Manager (with the minimum submission deadline being at least two weeks prior to the event);

 i) the applicant or Special Event Operator does not have or will not provide evidence of required insurance;